 Since turning hair color lighter happens through depigmentation instead of coloring, you will need to do it properly for your desired results.
-Extreme blonde hues might be for models and stars, but the average woman generally prefers something softer and more in the natural blonde shades.
+Extreme blonde hair dye hues might be for models and stars, but the average woman generally prefers something softer and more in the natural blonde shades.

 To look breathtakingly beautiful instead of cheap, there are steps you will need to follow.
 But here are some tips to consider first, before you go about dyeing your hair.

 1. If you want a natural look, stick to the 2-shade-lighter look, so that your brows are a good match as well.